 Urban Economics Labor Economics

-PDF Abstract: Estimating the productivity benefits of urban density is challenging due to the endogeneity of density.
+Abstract: Estimating the productivity benefits of urban density is challenging due to the endogeneity of density.
 In this study, I exploit variations arising from a nationwide building spacing policy in China, which imposes restrictions on the distance between buildings.
 I construct a policy-implied spacing factor and use it as an instrument to estimate the causal effect of density.
 The results indicate that population density has a positive impact on wages, with an elasticity of approximately 40%.
 Additionally, the findings suggest that density benefits the economy by enhancing the output of the service sector as well as promoting innovation.

 The Effect of Housing Prices on Private School Enrollment